AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 ---
-title: 'ACSD-57394: Incorrect product sorting by multiple sort fields in [!DNL GraphQL]'
+title: 'ACSD-57394: Incorrect product sorting by multiple sort attributes in [!DNL GraphQL]'
-description: Apply the ACSD-57394 patch to fix the Adobe Commerce issue where the incorrect product sorting by multiple sort field in [!DNL GraphQL].
+description: Apply the ACSD-57394 patch to fix the Adobe Commerce issue where the incorrect product sorting by multiple sort attributes in [!DNL GraphQL].
 feature: GraphQL, Products
 role: Admin, Developer
 ---
-# ACSD-57394: Incorrect product sorting by multiple sort fields in [!DNL GraphQL]
+# ACSD-57394: Incorrect product sorting by multiple sort attributes in [!DNL GraphQL]

-The ACSD-57394 patch fixes the issue where the incorrect product sorting by multiple sort field in [!DNL GraphQL].
+The ACSD-57394 patch fixes the issue where the incorrect product sorting by multiple sort attributes in [!DNL GraphQL].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-56842.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions